 Can he/she grasp a pencil/pen?

 Does he/she use a non-conventional writing tool?

-The person-centered approach allows teachers and professionals to identify appropriate goals by assessing the student based on the goals set for and expectations of the student instead of assessing the student based on age.
+The person-centred approach allows teachers and professionals to identify appropriate goals by assessing the student based on the goals set for and expectations of the student instead of assessing the student based on age.
 The objective is to determine what is needed to teach effectively to reach the goal(s) set for the student.

 When to teach literacy skills?

 Literacy naturally occurs throughout the student’s day.
 “An IEP/Activity Matrix is recommended as a means of identifying when a given student’s unique literacy needs can be addressed during the school day.
-Using this format, activities of the day are written across the top the matrix, and the targeted skills, in this case literacy skills, are listed in the vertical column.
+Using this format, activities of the day are written across the top of the matrix, and the targeted skills, in this case, literacy skills, are listed in the vertical column.
 In the resulting boxes under each activity of the day, the team can determine how each skill will be addressed.”
 Downing, 2005.
 An example of an activity matrix is given in figure 1.

 IEP/Activity Matrix Literacy Skills of a Cycle I High School Student